 Did Colonel Rathbone save Burning Springs for the Union by raising a private army of his own?
 He certainly did.
 Many years after the war, the federal government recognized its obligation and paid the amounts claimed by him.

 Was Colonel Rathbone promised that the regiment he was to command would be designated for the specific defense of Burning Springs?
-This has not been proved by documents.
+Documents have not proved this.
 Members of his family insisted that he was given such a promise, and pointed out that another regiment raised at the same time, the Sixth Virginia Volunteers, was designated for the specific purpose of defending the Baltimore and Ohio Railroad.

 Did Rathbone's superior officers fail to send him arms and clothing, even though they had them in stock?
 Yes.
 On August 22, 1862, only two weeks before the surrender at Spencer, his immediate superior telegraphed Governor Pierpont as follows: "I respectfully request that the headquarters of the Thirteenth Regiment be at Charleston to enable me to use the Fourth in front.
 I can clothe and arm the regiment any time it reports for duty.
 J. A. J. Lightburn—Gauley, Virginia."